 - organising work placements

-- writing careers literature, action plans and reports
+- writing careers advice literature, action plans and reports

 - working with academic departments to provide career management skills (CMS) sessions

-- running workshops and events, which may include external speakers such as representatives of employers or professional organisations
+- organising and/or running events, which may include external speakers such as representatives of employers or professional organisations

 - using specialist computer-aided guidance applications

 - contributing to the work of the Association of Graduate Careers Advisory Services (AGCAS).